aws-github-ops/aws-issue-triage-manager/README.md

 The default value is **.025**

 ### included-labels
 Conditionally run this action based on the labels present on the issue.
-Will only run on issues with the specified labels
+Will only run on issues with any the specified labels

 If no input is provided, the action will always run